binsh/jira-user-profile/README.md

 # jira extended profile (beta)
-This is the plugin for Atlassian JIRA which that expands the user profile with additional information.
+This is the plugin for Atlassian JIRA which expands the user profile with additional information.

 ### How to make:
 1. Install Atlassian SDK